maxthraxx/claude-code-auto-memory/README.md

 ## The Solution

-claude-code-memory automatically updates CLAUDE.md when you make changes - with **zero token overhead** in your main conversation.
+claude-code-auto-memory automatically updates CLAUDE.md when you make changes - with **zero token overhead** in your main conversation.

 ```
 You edit code -> Plugin tracks changes -> Isolated agent updates docs -> Context stays fresh